Who picks up the pieces when boys hide their feelings?

 Boys Don’t explores through spoken word what happens when boys show their feelings, written from real-life experiences of the diverse male cast.
 Through a series of funny, familiar and sometimes heart-breaking stories of boys in the emotional spotlight, the show delivers insights into male experiences of growing up, and offers the possibility of more open communication for us all.

-“[Boys Don’t has] the power to reach those who often feel alienated from the arts scene”
+“Has the power to reach those who often feel alienated from the arts scene.”

 (Live Theatre UK) ★★★★